eniktab/GASAL2-Py/docs/index.md

 ---
 title: GASAL2-Py — GASAL2 Python bindings (CUDA GPU)
-description: GASAL2-Py: official Python bindings for GASAL2 (CUDA GPU sequence alignment).
+description: GASAL2-Py: Python bindings for GASAL2 (CUDA GPU sequence alignment).
 If you searched for GASAL2 python or GASAL2-Py, this is the right project.
 ---

 # GASAL2-Py — GASAL2 Python bindings